frankdean/trip-web-client/README.md

     angular-pagedown directives to use an attribute of `ng-model` instead of `content`, which is inconsistent with current documentation.

-    Also, `angular-pagedown.min.js` in 0.4.4 is identical to that distributed with 0.4.3.

-    For these reasons `bower.json` configured to use 0.4.3 so that there is a simple consistent release that will build reliably without extra instructions.

     In both versions, the default help button of the editor does not work.
 It looks like a change in AngularJS has broken angular-pagedown.
 The workaround is set the `help` attribute to call a local function in the